apache/helix/website/1.0.2/src/site/markdown/tutorial_task_framework.md

 #### Task Retry and Abort

 Helix provides retry logics to users.
-User can specify the how many times allowed to tolerant failure of tasks under a job.
+User can specify the number of task failures to allow under a job.
 It is a method will be introduced in Following Job Section.
 Another choice offered to user that if user thinks a task is very critical and do not want to do the retry once it is failed, user can return a TaskResult stated above with FATAL_FAILED status.
 Then Helix will not do the retry for that task.

 ```
 return new TaskResult(TaskResult.Status.FATAL_FAILED, "DO NOT WANT TO RETRY, ERROR MESSAGE");